Lake Arrowhead Acupuncturist Arrested For Sexually Assaulting Patient

 LAKE ARROWHEAD (CBSLA) – The owner of an acupuncture clinic in Lake Arrowhead has been arrested on allegations he sexually assaulted a patient.

-Thirty-nine-year-old Thomas Flach, who owns Arrowhead Acupuncture, was booked Tuesday on charges of sexual battery by a medical professional.
+Thomas Flach, 39, who owns Arrowhead Acupuncture, was booked Tuesday on charges of sexual battery by a medical professional.

 According to the San Bernardino County Sheriff’s Department, the 51-year-old victim was lying face down on the examination table during an appointment Monday when she was sexually assaulted by Flach.
 The victim said he offered her “sexual relief” during the treatment.